 Of course, that’s not always the case, especially when our culture pushes you to believe that it’s normal to see retirement as a lifestyle of leisure.
 And that it’s normal to become less active and settle for stagnancy.

 Which is why we’ve put together a few tips to help you maintain and lift your happiness level during your senior years.

-Beyond our 19 tips for an amazing life after retirement, consider these tips today.
+Beyond our 19 tips for an amazing retired life, consider these tips today.

 5 Ways to Boost Happiness in Senior Years

 Whenever you smile, you are also attracting positive energy around you, which is a great reason to make it a habit.

 Smile to anyone and everyone, whether it’s someone close who comes to check on you or a stranger at the grocery store.
 According to a Swedish study, smiling is contagious, so it’s a great way to spread positive energy.

 Take it a step further and use laughter as your best medicine.
 Whether it’s with friends, family members, or complete strangers, injecting more humor into your daily life comes with many health benefits, including:

 - Reducing stress, anxiety, pain, depression, and calories

 - Increasing brain function and memory, endorphins, connection, antibodies, and creativity